mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 virtual servers.
 Alternatively `tcpAppProfilePath` and `udpAppProfilePath` can be specified.

+The `tags` field allows to specify additional tags which will be added to all generated elements in NSX-T. The value must be a JSON object containing the tags and string values.
+The tag scope `owner` can be used to overwrite the owner name using the controller's app name by default.

 The `LoadBalancer` section defines an implicit default load balancer class.
 This load balancer class is used if the service does not specify a dedicated load balancer class via annotation.
 Its values are also used as defaults